MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-flow-teams.md

 1. Add the flow you just created, and select the two variables as the inputs for the flow.

-Now when the bot user tells the bot how many people, and any requirements, an email will be sent with that information.
+Now when the bot user tells the bot how many people will be attending the meeting and provides any special requirements, an email will be sent with that information.

 :::image type="content" source="../media/advanced-flow/flow-test-4.png" alt-text="Complete topic with a flow call that sends email via Outlook connector.":::